lbrayner/easy_db.vim/README.md

 - `CTRL-F9`: equalize all windows.
 - `ESC ESC`: close all windows except the current one (SQL buffers only).

+Result buffer mappings:

+- `C`: clone the buffer (displays the current results in a separate window at the top).

 These facilitate other plugins' functionalities:

 - `ALT-/`: toggle comment — it also works on selected text (*vim-commentary*).